8 Best Things to Do at Hawaii Volcanoes National Park

 Hawaii Volcanoes National Park is a popular place to visit on the Big Island of Hawaii.
 The park has two active volcanoes, Kilauea and Mauna Loa, and extends out to the ocean.
 There are many sites to visit at Volcanoes National Park.
 Some of the best things to do at Hawaii Volcanoes National Park include viewing Kilauea at various outlooks located in the park, exploring several hiking trails, visiting the steam vents as you drive over to the Kilauea outlooks, walking through a lava tube, viewing numerous craters and lava flows, and see the ever-changing Holei Sea Arch.

 Before our trip to the Big Island, I told my mom I had no intention of leaving the island without going to Hawaii Volcanoes National Park to see Kilauea.
 She was weary of visiting the park, given that Kilauea is an active volcano that was still erupting when we went.
-Despite being worried about visiting an active volcano, she agreed with my plan, which led to a fantastic adventure.
+Despite being worried about visiting an active volcano, she agreed with my plan, which led to a fantastic adventure that included visiting the steam vents, Kilauea, and driving down Chain of Craters road.

 Getting to Hawaii Volcanoes National Park